carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 </a>

-The presence/abscence of a set of BGCs in a genome, can be associated to the ecological niches and (micro)environments which the linage faces.
+The presence/abscence of a set of BGCs in a genome, can be associated to the ecological niches and (micro)environments which the lineage faces.

 The counterpart of this can be taked as how biosynthetically diverse a bacterial lineage can be because of its environment.